nirmata/nirmata-scripts/licenses_used/README.md

 <ins>**Usage:**</ins>

-Execute the script and provide the inputs requested by the script.
-This script will allow you to set the password for specific tenant superadmin using their user id's in Nirmata.
+Execute the script and provide the Nirmata API token for your tenant.
+Also, update the NIRMATAURL variable in the script based on your environment.

 ```sh
 root@ip-172-31-81-194:~/scripts/addcluster# ./collect-memory-info.sh